kamranahmedse/developer-roadmap/content/guides/http-caching.md

 Before we get into further details, let me give you an overview of the terms that will be used, further in the article

 - **Client** could be your browser or any application requesting the server for some resource
-- **Origin Server**, the source of truth, houses all the content required by the client and is responsible for fulfilling the client requests.
+- **Origin Server**, the source of truth, houses all the content required by the client and is responsible for fulfilling the client's requests.
-- **Stale Content** is the cached but expired content
+- **Stale Content** is cached but expired content
-- **Fresh Content** is the content available in cache that hasn't expired yet
+- **Fresh Content** is the content available in the cache that hasn't expired yet
 - **Cache Validation** is the process of contacting the server to check the validity of the cached content and get it updated for when it is going to expire
 - **Cache Invalidation** is the process of removing any stale content available in the cache